Sakimotor/scripted-quiz/README.md

 /* Function launched when the quiz starts, and when a player F5s/joins it. */
 $quiz.on('init',()=>{
-        $scope.l_theme = $player.get('LthemeSaki'); //Scope variable made for practical purposes, see template });
+        $scope.l_theme = $player.get('ThemeSaki'); //Scope variable made for practical purposes, see template });

-    /* Here, "theme" is the name of a variable belonging to the function "selectLTheme".
+    /* Here, "theme" is the name of a variable belonging to the function "selectTheme".
     In order to be called from the template, the function needs to belong to the $scope. */
-    $scope.selectLTheme = theme=>{
+    $scope.selectTheme = theme=>{
         $scope.l_theme = theme;
-        $player.set('LthemeSaki',theme); //Where we actually set the variable used by the Quiz };
+        $player.set('ThemeSaki',theme); //Where we actually set the variable used by the Quiz };

 ```